-Minera IRL Limited had a share option scheme for the benefit of directors, employees and certain consultants of the Group.
-The purpose of the scheme was to provide incentives to those people whose efforts and skills are most important to the success of the Group, and to ensure that the interests of the management of the Group were fully aligned with the interests of shareholders.
+Minera IRL Limited had a share option scheme for the benefit of directors, employees and certain consultants of the Company.
+The purpose of the scheme was to provide incentives to those people whose efforts and skills are most important to the success of the Company, and to ensure that the interests of the management of the Company were fully aligned with the interests of shareholders.
 The terms of the scheme allowed the directors to decide at the date of grant when the option becomes exercisable.
 Options granted before 17 November 2009 allowed for the exercise of half of the options after one year from the date of grant and half after two years.
 Options granted on or after 17 November 2009 allowed immediate exercise.
 The options lapsed on the fifth anniversary of the date of grant and had no performance conditions.
+There are no outstanding options as at 31 December 2020.